The Deep Learning model of Higher-Lower-Order Cognition, Memory, and Affection- More General Than KAN: Method

 \section{Method}

-We developed PNN under the premise that the sum of synaptic effective ranges of these neurons’ connections remains a constant value for the synaptic strength rebalance.
-For RNN, the size of training sets has been determined by sum of synaptic effective ranges ${\rm l_{max}}$.
-This hypothesis works for RNN as well as BP.
+We developed PNN under the premise that the sum of synaptic effective ranges of these neurons' connections remains a constant value for the rebalance of synaptic strength.
+The size of RNN training sets has been determined by sum of synaptic effective ranges ${\rm l_{max}}$.
+This hypothesis applies to both RNN as well as BP.
 However, synapse formation will lead to convergence and the loss of plasticity, therefore diminishing the cognitive abilities of PNN.
-For RNN, the input variables correspond to the different types of neurons’ within a time interval, and each time interval corresponds to a connection weight. and the weight is updated by the MSE loss of the activation function of output within this synaptic effective range.
+For RNN, the input variables correspond to the different types of neurons' within a time interval, and each time interval corresponds to a connection weight.
+And the weight is updated by the MSE loss of the activation function of output within this synaptic effective range.
 The synaptic effective range is reflected in the time interval, and alters with the gradient by simulating real value- training sets with iterations.

 Formula \eqref{eq1} and \eqref{eq2} are both obtained through the reasoning of MSE loss function gradient.
 The activation function for the amount of change in the output result is processed through the tanh function.